Facebook thinks saying ‘all men are trash’ is hate speech — it’s not

 Facebook’s double standards

-As a twenty-something, female living amidst the #metoo movement, I’ve casual statements like “men are trash.”
+As a twenty-something female living amidst the #metoo movement, I’ve gotten used to casual statements like “men are trash.”
 It’s usually said during drunken conversations or posted on social media in response to something Donald Trump (or some other white guy) has recently done.

 You might think it’s just another hyperbolic, offhand remark — but Facebook disagrees.
 When then MGTOW community and others flag it as hate speech, Facebook perks up its ears.